KXVA

 KXVA (channel 15) is a television station in Abilene, Texas, United States, affiliated with Fox and MyNetworkTV.
-Owned by Tegna Inc., the station broadcasts from a transmitter located in rural southwestern Callahan County.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns CBS/Telemundo affiliate KTAB-TV (channel 32) and operates NBC affiliate KRBC-TV (channel 9).
+KXVA broadcasts from a transmitter located in rural southwestern Callahan County.
 Its operations and local productions are housed at sister station and fellow Fox affiliate KIDY in San Angelo; the two stations are commonly branded as "Fox West Texas" and largely simulcast the same programming, including local newscasts covering both areas.

 History

 In 1992, Sage Broadcasting Company established K54DT "KDT" (call letters changed to KIDZ-LP in 1996), a translator of KIDY, to serve San Angelo.
 However, when the NFL came to Fox in 1994, its insufficient coverage meant that Fox sold the rights to air its football package to ABC affiliate KTXS.
 The wife of one of KIDY's owners, doing business as Star Broadcasting, then filed in 1995 to build a station on channel 15.
 Four applications were received in total for channel 15, but because the Telecommunications Act of 1996 and subsequent amendments shifted all new commercial broadcast stations to being awarded in auctions, the four parties then were ordered to bid on the allotment.
 That never came to pass, as the Federal Communications Commission (FCC) approved a settlement agreement clearing the way for the Star Broadcasting application in 1999.

 A final construction permit for channel 15 was issued on June 15, 2000, but the call letters KXVA had already been announced, as had been the programming plan: to move Fox to the new full-power station and convert the low-power outlet into a UPN affiliate.
 The new station's startup was pushed back from a planned September or October 2000 launch due to equipment delays and bad weather affecting the construction of the tower to January 18, 2001.
-It was the first new full-power TV station in Abilene since KTAB began in October 1979.
+It was the first new full-power TV station in Abilene since KTAB-TV (channel 32) began in October 1979.